volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 By using `shallow` method we do not render any child components.

-## Testing complex component in React
+## Testing stateful components in React

 We already know how to perform simple React Components tests that are only responsible for rendering text on the screen.